 • Carrier agrees to allow its registration base state to provide information regarding IFTA and IRP accounts to ODOT´s Motor Carrier Transportation Division for the purpose of providing bypass preclearance to its vehicles.
 Can I use my transponder to preclear other weigh stations around the country?

 You can use your transponder in any other preclearance system in the country, including the North American Preclearance and Safety System (NORPASS) and PrePass.
 How long will a transponder work?

 Transponders have a 2-4 year battery life.
 At some point in time they will quit working.
 There is a Truck Transponder Service Center in Salem that can replace transponder batteries so the device can be used another 2-4 years (see next question and answer).
 How can I replace the battery in my transponder?

 Truckers should not try to open the transponder and replace the battery.
-When the batteries die in your transponders, ODOT´s Motor Carrier Division recommends that they be sent them to a qualified vendor to replace the batteries.
+When the batteries die in your transponders, ODOT´s Motor Carrier Division recommends that they be sent to a qualified vendor to replace the batteries.
 Each transponder contains a special battery that is generally only available in large quantities to battery suppliers.
 Each transponder battery must be replaced with the exact same model, with wires soldered to either end or to the circuit board, or it will not work properly.
 The blue Mark IV transponder is especially tricky to refurbish.
 The manufacturer purposefully added a tamper-prevention security feature that wipes out the device’s memory if the battery is disconnected.